Tommy Walker (winger)

 Thomas J. Walker was a footballer who played on the right-wing for Burslem Port Vale and Burton Swifts in the 1890s.

 Career

 Walker probably joined Burslem Port Vale in December 1891.
 He scored a goal on his debut at outside-right in a 3–1 defeat at Doncaster Rovers in a Midland League match on 12 December 1891.
-He was a first team regular and managed to bag a goal in the 2–0 Staffordshire Charity Cup final triumph over local rivals Stoke on 7 May 1892.
+He was a first-team regular and managed to bag a goal in the 2–0 Staffordshire Charity Cup final triumph over local rivals Stoke on 7 May 1892.
 He scored three goals in 15 Second Division games in the 1892–93 season.
-His first goal in the English Football League came on 24 September, in a 4–1 win over Crewe Alexandra at the Athletic Ground, and he later claimed goals in home defeats to Darwen and Ardwick.
+His first goal in the English Football League came on 24 September, in a 4–1 win over Crewe Alexandra at the Athletic Ground.
+He later claimed goals in home defeats to Darwen and Ardwick.
 He was transferred to Burton Swifts in March 1893.